-The activities conducted in this practice will include one, two, or all of the key next steps depending on the project commitment and budget:

-- Conduct a representative endline survey to measure outcome indicators and final results.
-This is likely to include focus group discussions, and/or client satisfaction and feedback.
-This activity should be led by the MEAL team with strong inputs from the program team and partners, where relevant. - Commission a final project evaluation, including drafting the ToR, and budget, and initiating a procurement process if required.
-The program team should decide the objectives of the evaluation, however the MEAL team should strongly support technical aspects such as the drafting the ToR, budget and methodology.
-The relevant technical advisor(s) and RMAC should also provide support and approve the ToR before procurement begins. - Commission a Real Time Evaluation (RTE) for emergency responses based on RTE tool.
-This activity should be led by the Emergency Response lead, with the support of the MEAL team.
-The ERT MEAL Coordinator should be contacted for additional technical support. - Organize a final project review and learning meeting and draft a final project review and learning report.
-This activity should be led by the program team with the MEAL team providing relevant MEAL data and analysis (e.g. routine monitoring data, CR feedback information, endline survey, needs assessments, response strategy documents, situation reports etc.) to support discussion and learning (see also Practice 6.4).
+- The activities conducted in this practice will include one, two, or all of the key next steps depending on the project commitment and budget: - 1 Conduct a representative endline survey to measure outcome indicators and final results.
+This should generally be complimented by focus group discussions, and/or client satisfaction surveys.
+This activity should be led by the MEAL team with strong inputs from the program team and partners, where relevant. - 2 Commission a final project evaluation, including drafting the terms of reference, and budget, and initiating a procurement process if required.
+The program team should decide the objectives of the evaluation; however the MEAL team should strongly support technical aspects such as, the budget and methodology.
+The relevant Technical Advisor(s) and RMA should also provide support and approve the ToR before procurement begins. - Commission a Real Time Evaluation (RTE) for emergency responses based on RTE tool.
+This activity should be led by the Emergency Response lead, with support from the MEAL team.
+The ERT MEAL Coordinator should be contacted for additional technical support. - Collaborate with the program team and partners, where relevant, on a final project review and learning meeting and draft a final project review and learning report.
+This activity should be led by the program team with the MEAL team providing relevant MEAL data and analysis (e.g. routine monitoring data, CR feedback information, endline survey, needs assessments, GEDI continuum and/or GEDI marker, response strategy documents, situation reports etc.) to support discussion and learning (see also Practice 6.4).